subdgtl/Monoceros/README.md

 Monoceros Solver component, Modules are deconstructed into Parts (vanilla Modules) prior to being sent to the Rust WFC solver over the C API, and are reconstructed from the Rust solver's output after it finishes successfully.

+### 1.7.1 Canonical World State

+Because Monoceros allows us to modify and customize the initial state of the world and vanilla WFC has an opinion on how valid world state looks like, the Rust solver needs to detect whether the world is Canonical (valid in terms of vanilla WFC).

+A world is Canonical if:

+- Every Slot allows every Module (this is the initial WFC world state),

+- The world is a result of applying both the observation and subsequent constraint propagation phases on an already Canonical world.

+For example, runnning an observation without subsequently propagating does not produce a Canonical world and WFC does not define how this world should behave if observed or propagated any further.

+Setting the state of the world manually rarely produces a Canonical world.
+Therefore the Rust solver always Canonicalizes the world before running an observe/propagate operation.
+It also notifies the Grasshopper solver component that this happened, so that it can in turn notify the user.

 ## 1.7.
 Components